-Room 206-537 (Humanities Building Te Puna Aronui, Arts 1) Level 5, 14A Symonds St City Campus Phone: +64 9 373 7599 ext 84145 DDI: +64 9 923 4145 Email: tfc@auckland.ac.nz
+Level 4 (Humanities Building Te Puna Aronui, Arts 1), Room 206-451

+14A Symonds St City Campus

+DDI: +64 9 923 4145 Email: tfc@auckland.ac.nz

 After graduation

 Once you've attained the Tertiary Foundation Certificate, you'll have a University Entrance qualification on which you can base your application for undergraduate studies at the University of Auckland and other tertiary institutions.
 Some faculties may require you to achieve specific grades.